dotnet/arcade-services/src/Microsoft.DncEng.SecretManager/Readme.md

 # The .NET Core Engineering Secret Manager
 This tool is used to track and rotate the secrets in one or more key vaults, and to validate the usages of the same.
 This is done through a yaml manifest file for each vault, and json settings files for each service.

-## Rotating secrets
-The synchronize command can be used to rotate secrets that need rotation.
-It will automatically rotate all secrets that have either expired or hit their rotation time.
-This command is run as part of a scheduled build to keep all secrets up to date.
-Any secrets that can be rotated without a human involved will be rotated automatically.
-For secrets that require human interaction, the build will fail and a human will have to run synchronize.

-## Creating new secrets
-New secrets can be created by adding new entries to the manifest file, then running synchronize.
-The tool will then create the new secret and add it to the secret store.

 ## Manifest Files
 A manifest file describes the expected state of a single secret store (currently only Azure Key Vault, but support for other stores can be added easily).
 The manifest contains an inventory of all secrets and the information required to generate/rotate them.
 The format is as follows.
 ```yaml